k3s-io/klipper-lb/README.md

 Klipper Service Load Balancer
 =================

-_NOTE: this repository has been recently (2020-11-18) moved out of the github.com/rancher org to github.com/k3s-io supporting the [acceptance of K3s as a CNCF sandbox project](https://github.com/cncf/toc/pull/447)_.
+_NOTE: this repository was moved 2020-11-18 out of the github.com/rancher org to github.com/k3s-io
+supporting the [acceptance of K3s as a CNCF sandbox project](https://github.com/cncf/toc/pull/447)_.

 ---